Prakyatp/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 -> If there are more than one way the sentence can be formed, provide with multiple sentence structure.

 Student query:
--> I am going to school to study computer Science
+-> I love eating fruits after waking up.

 ## Examples